pulanski/rcc/design.md

 At a high level, the compiler frontend consists of several interconnected stages that progressively refine and prepare the source code for deeper analysis by the compiler:

 1. **Preprocessing**: The initial step takes a stream of bytes as input, which could be a file on the filesystem, a buffer in a REPL, or any valid source code input.
 It runs a preprocessor that applies various transformations to the source code, resolving and expanding macros, handling conditional compilation, and emitting a modified stream of bytes.
+The output from preprocessing is a modified stream of bytes that is passed as input to the lexer.

 2. **Tokenization (Lexer)**: After preprocessing, the modified stream of bytes is passed to the lexer.
 The lexer tokenizes the input stream, converting it into a stream of tokens.
 A token typically consists of three parts: its kind (e.g., identifier, keyword, operator), its span (indicating its position in the source code), and the lexeme (the actual text of the token).